luciusmagn/magnusi.tech/posts/huoh.md

 revolver, shot him, cocked the hammer again and shot him for a second time.

-The soldier seemed to be knocked back and staggered, since the SAA does pack a punch as a weapon, but otherwise seemed unaffacted.
+The soldier seemed to be knocked back and staggered, since the SAA does pack a punch as a weapon, but otherwise seemed unaffected.
 Neiro felt something strange about the soldier.

 However, these two shots were able to give them a window to escape, they turned a corner and they were finally close to the parking lot.